ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 * Static aeroelastic solutions and flexible aircraft longitudinal trimming
 * Control surface controller in the loop
 * Unsteady fully-3D turbulent field input, working in-memory or in-disk, including time-domain interpolation between snapshots
+* Linearisation of the nonlinear system at an arbitrary reference
+* Stability analysis and frequency response
+* Model order reduction using moment matching methods, modal reduction or balanced truncation

 # The ``SHARPy`` aeroelastic framework